jorisstrakeljahn/jorisstrakeljahn/README.md

 ## Selected past projects

-- `binex-backend` – Java backend with REST API for a student project
+- `taskflow-ai` – personal task manager that combines the simplicity of a to-do list with the power of AI
-- `binex-frontend` – Vue frontend to interact with core contracts
+- `survey-nft` – NFT-based survey frontend to interact with core contracts (Web3)
-- `survey-nft` – NFT-based survey experiment (Web3)

 ---